-As people age, their risk of falls increases.
+As people age, their risk of falling increases.
 You should always prepare and know what to do, how to do it, and what you can do in the future to lessen the chance of more falls.
 Be proactive about getting the right medical assessment after a fall and preventing more falls.

-What You Need to Know About Falls
+What You Need to Know About Falls?

 Obviously, when an elderly person falls, they must quickly address any injuries that could have occurred from the fall.